-Hi, I'm a recently turned 24 year old Long Island raised lady who became a grown adult (aka: 6 years for undergrad and grad schooling) in Philly, home of squished pretzels and 'brotherly' love.
-I've traveled the east coast and even once to the Midwest for my rotations and am ready to finish my last one closer to home (Pennsylvania or New York).
-I'm on the track to finish my Doctorate in Physical Therapy degree and then take my licensure test.
+Hi, I'm a 24 year old Long Island raised lady who became a grown adult (aka: 6 years for undergrad and grad schooling) in Philly, home of squished pretzels and 'brotherly' love.
+I've traveled over the northeast coast and even once to the Midwest for clinical rotations.
+I'm finishing my final one back in good ole' Philly this summer.
+I'm on the track to finish my Doctorate in Physical Therapy degree and then take my licensure test this fall.

-This is my place of inspirations, thoughts, and daily occurences.
+This is my place of inspirations, thoughts, and daily occurrences.
 Enjoy.

 Disordered Eating - A Guide to Coping